In 2022, The Delmonico Room is open for brunch only. We’ll keep you updated.

 Look for seared scallops, branzino with sunchoke, lobster, short ribs, roasted duck, smoked rabbit, and of course, a Delmonico steak.

 Appetizers, known here as hors d’oeuvres, include oysters, blue crab, and Waygu steak tartare.

 The hotel’s kitchen is serviced by a large organic garden and a greenhouse, more than a dozen local farmers and foragers, and regional purveyors of smoked fish, cheese, wine, honey, maple syrup, and more.

 Have a bourbon 401-Buck or a Monks Manhattan to start.
 Beer and wine lists are extensive.

-Brunch is served Saturdays and Sundays in the Delmonico Room and Bar Louis from 11:00 am ’til 3:00 pm.
+Sundayrunch is served in the Delmonico Room and on The Porch from 11:00 am ’til 2:30 pm.
 Reservations strongly recommended.
 Call ahead for winter hours.